digbmc/dssf-blog/README.md

 - How to do a navbar like ours
 - Changing SCSS files to change the look of the site
 - Creating our own skin based on the skins that come with Minima
+- The creature background (what we did and how you might do it better with vectors instead of raster images)

+In order to change the color palette and overall theme of the website, we used a feature called “skins.”
+Skins allow you to create an entire theme that, with just editing a line of code, you can change your website's fonts, font colors, background, opacity, and really anything else you'd like.
+If you

-According to [Minima](https://github.com/jekyll/minima), you should start out with at least the following code in your `assets/css/style.scss` file
+According to [Minima](https://github.com/jekyll/minima), you should start out with *at least* the following code in your `assets/css/style.scss` file
 ```
 ---
 ---